 If you do not wish to come to the Police Department, effective April 1, 2010 most vehicle accident reports may be obtained online for a small fee.
 Please follow the link below to Lexis Nexis and follow the directions to access you report.
 To search for an accident you will need the report number, date of the accident, and name of the involved party (accidents involving special circumstances, fatalities, and some hit and runs will not be available online).
 Please allow a minimum of 7 days after the accident before attempting to obtain a report.
 If you have any questions call Police Records at (650) 738-7314.

-Click here to access online reports
+Click here to access non-criminal collision reports